-Getting running water to your home is just the first process if you’re a person who needs hot water.
-The simplest way — and the way that’s the biggest pain — is to simply heat up your water on a stove and use that to take baths and do your dishes.
-Honestly, this is something most people looking to save the most money do.
+Getting water to your home is just the first step of a multi-step process to get actual hot water.
+The simplest way — and the way that’s the biggest pain — is to heat up your water on a stove and use that to take baths and do your dishes.
+This is commonly invoked by people looking to save money.

-The other way is by having a water heater.
-You can get ones that run off of electricity, as well as ones that run off of propane.
-Now for this to work, you do have to have a well system or a water tank system.
-The cost to install a water heater is modest, but not nothing.
-It’ll be around $1,000 – $3,000 depending on the size of the heater.
+The other way is by using a water heater.
+You can get heaters that run off electricity or propane.
+Now, for this to work, you do have to have a well system or a water tank system.
+The cost to install a water heater is relatively modest.
+It’ll be around $1,000 to $3,000 depending on the size of the heater.

 A wood stove or fireplace is one of the most common methods of heating off-grid homes.
-Again, how much you’ll have to pay depends on the size of the home you’re heating.
-The cost typically ranges from a couple of hundred dollars to a couple thousand, while the cost to get it installed hovers around $1,000 – $4,000.
+The amount you’ll have to pay monthly for wood depends on the size of the home you’re heating, while the cost to get it installed hovers around $1,000 to $4,000.

 Propane heaters are typically used in addition to wood stoves to heat places the wood stove may not reach.
 The important thing to remember about propane heaters is that they can be dangerous if left unattended for too long.

 Propane also is one of the more expensive ways to heat your home (trust me, that’s how I heated my last apartment).
-I paid about $175 during all the winter months to heat my one-bedroom apartment, and the heat didn’t even reach the back bedroom.
-So a large house could be two to three times that much.
+I paid about $175 per month to heat my one-bedroom apartment each winter, and the heat didn’t even reach the back bedroom.
+A large house could be two to three times that much.

-There are two major bathroom setups when you live off-grid: composting toilets and water tank systems.
+There are two major bathroom setups when you live off the grid: composting toilets and water tank systems.

-This method is usually the one that trips people up.
-That’s because it’s pretty different than the way most of us think of modern-day toilets.
-Composting toilets are similar to ones you’d see in RVs.
+This method is usually the one that trips people up, because it’s quite different than the way most of us think of modern-day toilets.
+Composting toilets are similar to toilets you’d see in RVs.
 They do require more maintenance than your average toilet, but they’re also an incredibly eco-friendly alternative.
-Composting toilets range in price from $800 – $4,000, depending on how simple you’re willing to go.
+Composting toilets usually range in price from around $1,400 to $3,000, depending on how simple you’re willing to go.

-If you have a water tank water system connected to pipes or using a pressurized system, this can double as your sewage system.
-You’ll need a separate tank for grey water (waste), and you’ll need to have access to a place to empty the tank (you’ll need to contact your town to ask).
+If you have a water tank connected to pipes or a pressurized system, this can double as your sewage system.
+You’ll need a separate tank for grey water (waste), and you’ll need to have access to a place to empty the tank (contact your town to ask).
 This is, however, a somewhat cheap option, as the tanks themselves are usually only a few hundred dollars.

 Whether or not you have the internet while living off the grid is entirely up to you.
-Many die-hards will say that having the internet defeats the whole purpose of living off the grid, but so many job industries are based online these days that not having internet access may not be a reality for everyone.
+Many diehards will say that having the internet defeats the whole purpose of living off the grid, but so many professions are based online these days that being offline at home may not be a reality for everyone.